Stoykee/Website-Shopping-center/README.md

-# Website-Gym
+# Website-Shopping-center
-This is my website about gym.
+This is my website about shopping center.
 Works with SCSS and Bootstrap.
 This is my first independent project that I have made.
 Made while studying.